dirigible-io/dirigible-io.github.io/_posts/blogs/2016-01-11-blogs_dirigible_custom_ds_2.markdown

 <br>

 #####Verify results
-Let’s go now and check our H2 database in the Database perspective in Dirigible’s IDE.
+Letâ€™s go now and check our H2 database in the Database perspective in Dirigibleâ€™s IDE.
 Ooops:
 <br>
 	<img src="/img/posts/20160111-0/2-1.png"/>
 <br>
 What happened?
 Yep!
-Dirigible clearly doesn’t speak H2 dialect.
-Let’s see what we can do to teach it.
+Dirigible clearly doesnâ€™t speak H2 dialect.
+Letâ€™s see what we can do to teach it.

 ###A new dialect onboard
 We need to accomplish the following steps in order to achieve our goal: